 Explains what a private and public drinking water supply is, who to notify if you have one, is the water sampled, how much does it cost , making it safe to drink and who to contact.

 A private drinking water supply is any water not supplied by a water company.
 A private drinking water supply could come from a borehole, spring or well.

 A public drinking water supply is the most common supply.
 It is a mains water supply and in the East Riding of Yorkshire this is supplied by Yorkshire Water.

-Yes - the Private Water Supplies Regulations 2009 apply to all private water supplies.
+Yes.
+The Private Water Supplies (England) Regulations 2016 apply to all private water supplies.
 The food services team should be contacted directly for more information on this.
-View contact details.
+View food services contact details.